FAQ

 Where can I find the required onboarding packet?

-The onboarding packet will be provided to the contact referenced in the IHA survey.
-Providers may also request this information by contacting HFS directly at HFS.HealthChoiceIllinoisADT@illinois.gov.
-The Onboarding Packet includes:
+The onboarding packet will be provided to the contact referenced in the survey.
+Providers may also request this information by contacting HFS directly at HFS.HealthChoiceIllinoisADT@illinois.gov

 The vendor has integrated with over three dozen different EHR platforms.
 HFS has extensively vetted the vendor's capabilites, and has full confidence that it will be able to work with most major EHRs for integration.
 A list of common EHR's with which the vendor has connected is provided.

-How are patients matched within the Collective platform's databases?
+How are patients matched within the PointClickCare platform's databases?

-- SSN & DOB: SSN and DOB combinations are a tried-and-true method for identifying patients.
-CMT takes special precaution in handling SSNs, due to their sensitive nature.
+• SSN & DOB: SSN and DOB combinations are a tried-and-true method for identifying patients.
+PCC takes special precaution in handling SSNs, due to their sensitive nature.
 SSNs are NEVER stored in the EDIE (Emergency Department Information Exchange) database in plain text.
-When received, the Collective platform salts and encrypts all SSNs, and removes them from all archived messages.
+When received, the PointClickCare/Collective platform salts and encrypts all SSNs, and removes them from all archived messages.
 Doing this enables EDIE to use SSNs to match patients, but will never reveal SSNs to users, even in the event of a breach.

-It is important that a facility provide all of these data items as available in order to ensure the highest possible match accuracy.
-In particular, Collective safeguards Social Security Numbers with additional precaution.
+It is important that a facility provide all data items available in order to ensure the highest possible match accuracy.
+In particular, PointClickCare/Collective safeguards Social Security Numbers with additional precaution.
 Social Security Numbers are never stored in their original form and are instead passed through a salt-and-hash encryption process that provides an irreversible hash value.
 During the matching process, incoming SSNs are salted and hashed in the same manner so as to yield the correct hash if the patient is a match.
 The plain text SSN is immediately discarded from memory.
-Please make every effort to provide patient SSN and all other fields to allow for the best possible matching results with patients in Collective's data models.

 How do you handle patient mis-merges?